MinkSieders/pyCellGel/README.md

 --r_target (float, required, μm): Desired inter-CFU distance (converted internally to mm).

---model_prediction (bool, optional, default: False): If True, a hydrogel is also modeled based on the computed parameters.
+--model_prediction (bool, optional, default: False): If True, a hydrogel is additionally modeled based on the computed parameters.

-Example Usage:
+### Example Usage:

+To model a gel in which 95 % of the population satisfies a mean nearest neighbour CFU distance of 50 microns, run the following command:

-python pyCellGel.py solver --P_target 0.5 --r_target 50 --model_prediction True
+`python pyCellGel.py solver --P_target 0.95 --r_target 50 --model_prediction True'

 2. Modeller (modeller)